pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_create_cluster.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/ccp5-eks-basic-info.png">

-- Step 2 - Node Contfiguration - here you will configure how EKS nodes will be setup.
+- **Step 2:** Node Contfiguration - here you will configure how EKS nodes will be setup.
 You will specify EC2 instance type, AMI image, number of worker nodes, IAM Role and SSH public key, so you could ssh into the node for troubleshooting purposes.
 **Please use exact paramaters as instruction says.**

   - **Instance Type:** *t2.small*